 - 1-2 tsp Ground Cinnamon

-- Add in the sugar, butter and 1 egg.
+Add in the sugar, butter and 1 egg.
 Mix until combined.
 If you’re not using a mixer it will take a few minutes.
-If the dough is very sticky add more flour in 20g at a time until it’s no longer sticky and can be handled easily.
+If the dough is very sticky add more flour in - 20g at a time until it’s no longer sticky and can be handle easily.

-- Spread the softened butter onto the dough and sprinkle the cinnamon sugar mixture and chopped walnuts over it.
+Spread the softened butter onto the dough and sprinkle the cinnamon sugar mixture over it.

 Roll the dough into a sausage shape.
 Cut into 12 equal slices using a sharp blade.